 There are two areas to enjoy this amazing mountain.
-Most visitors head around the mountain from Sugar to drive to the top.
+Most visitors head around the mountain from Sugar to drive to the top (make online reservations in advance!).
 If you want to hike the Profile Trail, see info at bottom of page.

 To enjoy the attraction (operated by a non-profit Foundation), drive around the mountain – about 6 miles.
 After purchasing your ticket at the entrance, you explore the park on your own.
 Drive to the top via the winding road and feel the temperatures drop.
 Take a jacket, even for summer days.
 The summit is often in the clouds, and you can see the profile view from many Sugar Mountain vacation rentals.

 At the top of the mountain, find a gift shop, snacks and the foot suspension mile-high bridge with 360-degree views.
 Walk along the rocky ridges beyond the bridge (be careful!) for even more dramatic views.
 The bridge is even wheelchair accessible via an elevation in the Top Shop.
 At the top, you can hike several trails, including the challenging hike up to Calloway peak, the highest point on Grandfather.